/utils/repr_utils.py

 import re

-from scholar_flux.utils.helpers import as_tuple
+from scholar_flux.utils.helpers import as_tuple, quote_if_string

 _LOCK_TYPE = type(threading.Lock())